-The "MasterSpec®" Division 01 requirements must be closely coordinated with the MAA "Standard Provisions for Construction" and individual construction management requirements.
-MAA's "Standard Provisions for Construction" addresses many of the "MasterSpec®" Division 01 requirements, and will take precedence.
-Generally, Division 01 should only be used to supplement and enhance the MAA "Standard Provisions for Construction Contracts."
+MAA standard procedural specifications are included as part of Division 01.
+Other MasterSpec Division 01 requirements must be closely coordinated with the MAA "Standard Provisions for Construction" and individual construction management requirements.
+Do not duplicate items in a Division 01 spec that are included in an MAA standard spec (i.e. Mobilization).
+MAA's "Standard Provisions for Construction" address many of the MasterSpec Division 01 requirements, and will take precedence.
+Additional Division 01 items shall only be used to supplement and enhance the MAA "Standard Provisions for Construction Contracts."